Home

 However, within those limits I can work with you to plan a service which will be special for you.
 Ultimately the form the service takes is at the discretion of the priest who conducts it, but I like to be flexible and I will enjoy hearing your ideas and helping you plan.
 For example, the law says that you can't write your own vows, but you can write your own prayers, choose readings or poems, and choose the music.
 So, don't be afraid to ask if there is something special you would like.

-There are two different types of service which I can use.
-One uses modern words and the other uses older traditional words for the vows.
+There are three different types of service which I can use.
+One uses modern words and the others use older traditional words for the vows.
+You can find out more here.

 Whichever service you choose will last about 40 minutes, and will contain not only the legal exchange of vows, but also a Bible reading, prayers, a blessing, a short address and the signing of the registers.